Back to blog

 Setting up proxies

-As an additional step, you can also configure proxies via your computer settings.
+As an additional step, you can also configure proxy servers via your computer settings.
 Often, proxies are an inseparable part of the web scraping process, allowing you to change your IP address or even rotate between them.
 This way, you can elevate the web scraping process and avoid getting your own IP banned.

 If you use Windows, here are the instructions for manually configuring proxies on your PC: